avoneshen/av-react-website/README.md

 ## To Do

+### Phase One
+ - Fix all console errors
  - Homepage Images
- - Redesigned AboutMe & CSS
+ - Lint

+### Phase Two
+ - Projects API on AWS
  - Refactored Projects page - dynamic contents, and more projects!
  - Better state, using Redux
- - Projects API on AWS
+ - Redesigned AboutMe & CSS
  - Dynamic Project List
  - Readme Writeup